 Organisms operate internally in a state of disequilibrium as if continuously perched on the edge of action, requiring only the slightest ‘push’ to move them.
 Their structures themselves contain an animating energy.
 To do this requires that they remain within specific operational parameters or limits.
 Organisms are capable of utilizing the energy available to them directly through ambient conditions, that both warm and charge them via specific wavelengths of electromagnetic energy, visible light and the infrared gained by heat.
 They are dependent upon the ambient temperatures that surround them.
 As these move much above 90ºF or below 40ºF the species capable of long thriving begin to rapidly diminish, unless they have devised strategies to ‘bridge’ these periods.
 The ambient conditions, along with their own metabolism, create the necessary energies for their individual lives.
 As long as their other needs for water and various nutrients are met, they will likely continue living.

 Plants require minimum levels of CO2 for photosynthesis and of O2 for respiration.
-Green plants photosynthesize producing energy rich compounds, carbohydrates, that they use to metabolize while producing various, compounds, proteins, enzymes and catalysts within their organelles from the soluble nutrients available to them in surrounding water, dissolved, diffused into it from the adjacent soil.
-Utilizing the energy held within the chemical bonds of these carbohydrates, plant cells, produce the energy rich molecule, ATP, which contain essential electrical charges within its bonds that power the cell.
-Plants do not ‘burn’ carbohydrates anymore than do we within our cells, oxidizing them, to produce heat as they do in a combustion engine.
-If we did we would ‘burn’ up our own tissues as a result of the heat required to power our systems.
+Green plants photosynthesize producing energy rich compounds, carbohydrates, that they can later use to metabolize, releasing the energy stored in their chemical bonds to power their internal functions as needed.
+These necessary metabolic functions include producing various compounds, proteins, hormones, enzymes and catalysts within their organelles from the soluble nutrients available to them in surrounding water, dissolved, diffused into it from the adjacent soil or water.
+Utilizing the energy held within the chemical bonds of these carbohydrates, plant cells, produce the energy rich molecule, ATP, something animals can also do, which contain essential electrical charges within its bonds that power the cell.
+Organisms do not ‘burn’ carbohydrates as a combustion engine does.
+If we did, we would ‘burn’ up our own tissues as a result of the heat required to power our systems.
 While birds and mammals do produce body heat as warm blooded animals, plants, fish, insects and the many microscopic forms of life here, do not.
-Our warm blooded capacity is the result of an innovation, one that separates us from other life in that we are able to produce at least some portion of our own heat to maintain an optimal working temperature within our bodies, just as we have developed a variety of strategyies to ‘waste’ excess heat and cool ourselves when needed, unconsciously.
+Our warm blooded capacity is the result of an innovation, one that separates us from other life in that we are able to produce at least some portion of our own heat to maintain an optimal working temperature within our bodies, just as we have developed a variety of strategies to ‘waste’ excess heat and cool ourselves when needed, unconsciously.
 So called cold-blooded animals and plants don’t do this.
 They are completely dependent upon the ambient temperature within which they live.
 Warm blooded organisms are more complex, later developments along the evolutionary path, that require more calories to maintain their internal conditions.
 Like us, each organism has an optimum temperature range and all of them lie within a relatively narrow window related to the temperatures here on Earth and the physics of the unique molecule that is water.

 C6 H12 O6 + 6O2 <=> 6CO2 + 6H2 O